 - Arthritis and general joint stiffness

 In Australia, physiotherapists are first contact practitioners, so a referral is not required to attend for treatment.
 There are however, a few exceptions (worker’s compensation claims, Department of Veteran Affairs, motor vehicle third party claims and Medicare claims) where you will need to see your doctor prior to attending.

 Is there a cancellation policy?

 At Flex Out Physiotherapy we understand people get busy and from time to time, emergencies come up and things change.
 If you cannot keep your appointment, please call us as soon as possible so we can reschedule your appointment.
 We ask for eight hours notice for cancellations.
 This allows others on a waiting list to fill spots and keeps the groups running smoothly.
 A $15 cancellation fee for ‘fail to attend’ or reschedules made less than eight hours before the scheduled class time applies.
 This applies to both private and workcover/TAC clients.

 Are Flex Out Physiotherapy preferred providers to any private health funds?

 Yes.
 Flex Out Physiotherapy are a preferred provider for both Medibank and BUPA which provides members with additional discounts and maximum rebates on services.

-How often should I attend for clinical pilates?
+How often should I attend for a Clinical Equipment Program?

 Like any exercise regime, the more you do, the quicker you see results.
-We generally recommend that you attend twice a week for six weeks to get the full benefit that clinical pilates is renowned for.
+We generally recommend that you attend twice a week for six weeks to get the full benefit that Clinical Equipment Programs are renowned for.

 What do I need to bring?